 The beach spreads and sweeps away from us for four long miles.
 It is impossible not to feel some sort of stupefaction as you stare out.
 Just the size of all this nature.

 The grassy escarpment plunges down in front of us onto the sand shore, and to the wreck of the Helvetia.
 A Norwegian ship which ran aground in 1887 and whose wooden hull still sticks out of the sand like an immense jaw of black teeth.

 Behind the beach rolls dark red and green hills.
 The occasional flash and wink of a bird-watcher binoculars pricking a tiny speck in this mass of richly flowing leafy carpet.

 We walk out on to Worm’s Head, a long jutting rocky promontory that falls and rises so, when the tide is in, it looks like a serpent writhing in the water.
 The end of the jutty acting as the beast’s head, poking up into the sky.

 The tide is out however, so we spend an extraordinarily long time walking out across rocks and pools and finally up on to the worm’s head itself, to bathe in the sun like two fat seals.

-As I examine my tasteless, tell-tale microwaved hot-as-the-sun-at-the-edges-freezing-cold-in-the-middle dish – complimented by small pool of bullet-hard grey peas and a salad garnish of small iceberg lettuce leaf, a quartered tomato and a few sprigs of cress – I look around at the other customers, grimly eating in silence.
+As I examine my tasteless, tell-tale microwaved hot-as-the-sun-at-the-edges-freezing-cold-in-the-middle dish – complimented by small pool of bullet-hard grey peas and a salad garnish of watery iceberg lettuce leaf, quartered tomato and a few sprigs of cress – I look around at the other customers, grimly eating on the wedged-in tables.

 Three lads – tucked in jeans, smart shoes – stand at the bar making ostentatious loud noises, slapping backs, tweaking nipples, cheering with arms thrown up as a glass is dropped behind the bar.
 Either blind or perhaps all-too-aware of everyone else around them.